What Is A Kitchen Corner Post? – (And Do You Need One?)

-The result is a void that exists between the two corner cabinets which also runs along the wall behind them.
-The void is hidden once the worktop is installed.
+This arrangement creates a hidden void between the two cabinets and along the wall behind them, which is concealed once the countertop is installed.

-The corner post provides a few extra centimetres so that cabinet doors can open all the way without bumping into the knobs or handles of the cabinet door on the other side of the corner.
+A kitchen corner post provides a little bit of space and separation so that cabinet doors and drawers can open without bumping into the knobs or handles of the cabinet on the other side of the corner.

-If you have a drawer in the corner and a cabinet facing it, the drawer won’t be able to open fully as it will hit the other door’s handle.
+For instance: If you have a drawer in the corner and a cabinet facing it, the drawer won’t be able to open fully as it will hit the other door’s handle.
+(Example below👇)

-Since the corner post is constructed out of the same material as the rest of the cabinetry, it looks like it belongs there.
-You likely have one in your kitchen and never noticed its existence.
+Since the corner post is constructed from the same material as the rest of the cabinetry, it looks like it belongs there.
+You likely have one in your kitchen and never noticed its existence

 What Is An Upstand?
 (And Do You Need One In Your Kitchen?)